Finding childcare when you are the full-time carer of a child

 Childcare vouchers: If their employer offers the perk, people with parental responsibility can give up part of their salary in return for childcare vouchers, which can be used with registered childcare providers.
 In practice, up to £55 a week is paid tax free into a separate account with a voucher scheme provider.
 You don’t pay tax or NICs on that amount.
 So your remaining wages are greater after paying for your childcare with vouchers than if you had paid in cash.

 Each parent that takes their maximum allowance can save up to £1,196 per year.
 However, your entitlement to childcare tax credits might be affected if you use childcare vouchers so some people might find themselves worse off if they use vouchers.
-You can use the HMRC calculator to work out whether you would be better off using the vouchers.
+Click here for the HMRC calculator to work out whether you would be better off using the vouchers.

 If your employer does not offer childcare vouchers, you can ask them to do so.
 Providing childcare vouchers shouldn’t cost your employer any money.
 In fact, as they do not pay national insurance on the vouchers, it is beneficial to them.